Upcoming 2018 Projects

 Building a Shared Urban Future: From Creative Democracy to Participatory Planning

-An Unraveling the Knot 3D printing teen workshop, Dr. Roberto Cruz Library, San Jose, CA. October 23rd, 2:30-4:30pm.
+An Unraveling the Knot workshop focused on sculptural knots explored through 3D printing and CAD design using BeetleBlocks.
+This teen workshop was conducted at Dr. Roberto Cruz Library, San Jose, CA. October 23rd, 2017.
+2:30-4:30pm.
 This workshop is part of a series of youth workshops exploring and reinterpreting cultural knots through a range of media.
-Photos from this workshop here.
+Photos from this workshop are here.

 Stanford University, Stanford, CA. October 21st and 22nd.
-Takara will be presenting: Assessing Learning in a Maker Space Environment (an Educator Panel) and Unraveling the Knot, Making to Explore Culture (an Ignite presentation)
+Takara presented: Assessing Learning in a Maker Space Environment (an Educator Panel) and Unraveling the Knot, Making to Explore Culture (an Ignite presentation)

 After School 3D Printing Workshops for Girls

-Columbia Middle School, Sunnyvale, CA. A Sunnyvale Library Make-HER STEM grant program.
+Columbia Middle School, Sunnyvale, CA. A Sunnyvale Library Make-HER STEM grant funded program.
 October through November, 2017.

 A bio-art project exploring fungus as a design medium.
-It will result in a fungus light sculpture & in a public workshop.
-It is made possible by a 2017 Creative Impact Fund Audience Engagement Project Grant from SVCreates.
-The public workshop will be conducted at the San Jose Museum of Quilts & Textiles on June 2nd, 2017.
+It resulted in a fungus light sculpture & in a public workshop.
+It was made possible by a 2017 Creative Impact Fund Audience Engagement Project Grant from SVCreates.
+The public workshop were conducted at the San Jose Museum of Quilts & Textiles on June 2nd, 2017.
 Collaborating organizations are the Tech Museum BioDesign Studio and the San Jose Museum of Quilts and Textiles.
-Chandelier will be completed in late September, 2017.
+Chandelier completed in October, 2017.

 A 2017 San Jose Arts and Cultural Exchange Grant Project .
 This is an exploration of cultural knotting traditions in a range of mediums.
 Workshops will be conducted in San Jose, California and in Dublin, Ireland.